kardolus/citi-bike-dock-tracker/README.md

 ## Usage

-To use the dockscan, follow these steps:

-1. Clone the repository.
-2. Ensure that you have Golang set up on your local machine.
-3. Run the Golang scripts to start fetching and storing the data using the `dockscan` binary, like so:
+The `dockscan` CLI tool has several commands for interacting with the Citi Bike data:

+### Basic information fetching

+To fetch the current data and output it to your terminal in JSON format, run:

 ```shell
 ./bin/dockscan info
 ```

-This will fetch the current data and output it to your terminal in JSON format.

 To better interpret the JSON output, you can use a tool like `jq`:

 ```shell
 ./bin/dockscan info | jq .
 ```

-Instructions on how to run the Python analysis scripts on Noteable will be added soon.

 ### Filtering by ID